boolfalse/clearcaches/README.md

 [![composer.lock](https://poser.pugx.org/boolfalse/clearcaches/composerlock)](https://packagist.org/packages/boolfalse/clearcaches)

+Package for clearing/recreating all Laravel caches, and for dropping all DB tables, FOR DEV LEVEL.
+This package will do development part more easy.
+This package is my first created package.
+So I will glad to hear any advices and suggestions.

 ### v1.0.3: Ability to publish package index page and have that as 'resources\views\clearcaches\cc.blade.php' file

 ### v1.0.2: Added embed buttons from https://poser.pugx.org/ for README.md

 ## Package Installation:

-Package for clearing/recreating all Laravel caches, and for dropping all DB tables.
-It's a package created for easy development.
-This package is my first created package.
-So I will glad to hear any advices and suggestions.

 Require this package with composer.
 It is recommended to only require the package for development.